ataibarkai/SemanticType/Readme.md

 * a `SQLCommand` type which is always sql-escaped (and not prone to SQL-injection attacks)
 * a `LevelInSomeBuilding` type which does not allow values below -1 nor above 72 (the lowest and highest levels in SomeBuilding).
 * etc.

+We still have "type information" which is associated with runtime behavior rather than with compile-time behavior, but this information (and all associated testing) is restricted to the `gatewayMap()` function.

 ```swift